jpedrodias/MicroPython/README.md

 sensor.values_dict
 ```

-# Sensor Manager :: Using BME280 example
+# Sensor Manager :: example using the BME280 (pressure, temperature and humidity sensor)
 ```
 from gc import collect
 from machine import Pin, I2C